 Australia isn’t exactly the easiest place for South Africans to visit.
 Flights are expensive, it’s extremely far if you can’t get a seat on a direct flight, the visas are pricey and with the Rand/Aus Dollar exchange rate looking bleaker than ever, Melbourne is likely to break the bank.
 Think R120 for a beer, at least R45 for a coffee (peaking at R80) and around R300 for breakfast.
 We just made a point not to convert and to enjoy the holiday without clutching our purse strings and you know, not doing anything.

 In fact, we went all out.
 Full tourist.
 No cost was spared.
 No cocktail went unordered.
 We didn’t spend a single day at home and with my sister Jonti and her Melbournian fiancé Nick as our guides, I think we got to see more of Melbourne than some locals see in a year.
+We even had to visit a Dentist Melbourne to get Jonti’s tooth fixed!
 If you’re planning a visit in the future, I hope you find my guide useful.

 My Melbourne City Guide